wesbos/es6-articles/13 - Creating HTML fragments with Template Literals.md

 ```

-You could also use `document.createElement`, set the `inner.HTML`, and then append that to the body, whatever you like, which is the same with markup.
+You could also use `document.createElement` to create an element, set the `inner.HTML`, and then append that to the body, whatever you like, which is the same with markup.

 When we refresh the page you see "Wes, web developer, Hamilton, really cool guy," and so on, all on their own individual lines.

 If you inspect that, you'll see it's all been processed as proper HTML without having to do any `document.createElement`.

 If you `console.log` the markup just to show you that the new lines are there.
 You can see that all of the new lines, all of the tabs and the spaces are included as part of that string.

+**Note:** - It's important to note that any time you are creating HTML and the data comes from the user, we need to escape that data.
+Much more on this in future post but for now let's assume this data is clean.

+## Looping with Template Strings

 Another amazing feature of template strings is that you can nest them inside of each other.
 What if I have an array of `dogs` and I want to loop over and get myself a list item for each one?